stangri/docs.openwrt.melmac.net/README.md

 ## Description of packages

+### adblock-fast & luci-app-adblock-fast

+This service provides lightweight and very fast dnsmasq-based ad blocking.
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/adblock-fast/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/adblock-fast/README.md) and [OpenWrt Forum Thread]() for further information.
+This package has been obsoleted by [adblock-fast](#adblock-fast--luci-app-adblock-fast).

 ### antminer-monitor

 This service can be used to monitor local BITMAIN Antminers.
 This is just the wrapper for [Antminer Monitor python app](https://github.com/anselal/antminer-monitor). **WARNING**: Requires a router with a lot of flash, 128Mb recommended.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/antminer-monitor/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/antminer-monitor/README.md) for further information.